sematext/sematext-logsene-ios/README.md

 }
 ```

-You can optionaly provide the `receiverUrl` parameter if you are using Logsene On Premises, and `maxOfflineMessages` to configure how many messages are stored while device is offline (5,000 by default).
+You can optionaly provide the `receiverUrl` parameter if you are using [Sematext Enterprise](https://sematext.com/enterprise), and `maxOfflineMessages` to configure how many messages are stored while device is offline (5,000 by default).

 **Note**: We highly recommend creating a write-only token in your application settings for use in your mobile apps.